ecmwf/earthkit-regrid/docs/guide/misc/caching.rst

 .. note::

-    This document describes the disk-based caching of precomputed weights used by the :ref:`precomputed <precomputed-regrid>` and :ref:`precomputed-local <precomputed-local-regrid>` backends in :func:`regrid`.
+    This caching is only related to the :ref:`precomputed <precomputed-regrid>` and :ref:`precomputed-local <precomputed-local-regrid>` backends in :func:`regrid`.

-    It does not apply to the :ref:`mir <mir-regrid>` backend.

 Purpose
 -------

 earthkit-regrid uses a dedicated **directory** to store interpolation matrices and the related index file downloaded from the remote inventory.
 By default this directory serves a **cache** and is **managed** (its size is checked/limited).
-It means if we run :func:`interpolate` again with the same input and output grid it will load the matrix from the cache instead of downloading it again.
+It means if we run :func:`regrid` again with the same input and output grid it will load the matrix from the cache instead of downloading it again.
 Additionally, caching offers **monitoring and disk space management**.
 When the cache is full, cached data is deleted according to the configuration (i.e. oldest data is deleted first).
 The cache is implemented by using a sqlite database running in a separate thread.

 Please note that the earthkit-regrid cache configuration is managed through the :doc:`config`.